swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 The International Bank Transfer System does not generate reports as a part of it's functionality.

-## 6.4 Data acquisition, integrity, retention, and diposal
+## 6.4 Data Acquisition, Integrity, Retention, and Disposal

 #### Data Acquisition
-The International Bank Transfer System acquires data directly from customers when they submit an International Transfer Request.
-This data is collected when a customer completes an RTA Form and when a customer creates a new international contact.
+The International Bank Transfer System acquires data directly from Customers when they submit an international transfer request.
+This data is collected when a Customer completes an RTA Form and when a Customer creates a new international contact.

 #### Data Integrity
-A Teller reviews and verifies the data provided by a customer through a Submitted International Transfer Request before inputting the data into the SWIFT Alliance system for further processing.
-If a customer provides incorrect or incomplete data, the International Transfer Request is rejected by either the assigned teller, or the SWIFT Alliance system.
-The system automatically rejects the transfer upon RTA Form submission if the customer has insufficient funds for the transfer.
+A Teller reviews and verifies the data provided by a Customer through a submitted international transfer request before inputting the data into the SWIFT Alliance system for further processing.
+If a Customer provides incorrect or incomplete data, the International Transfer Request is rejected by either the assigned Teller, or the SWIFT Alliance system.
+The system automatically rejects the transfer upon RTA Form submission if the Customer has insufficient funds for the transfer.

 #### Data Retention
-Data critical to the facilitation of future International Transfer Requests such as details from the Ordering Customer RTA Form Section and International Contact Profiles are stored in the system.
-This data retention strategy is designed to streamline the international transfer process for repeat customers by reducing re-entry of data.
-Additionally, once an international transfer is successfully completed, the details and status of the request are saved for future review by either a teller or the ordering customer.
+Data critical to the facilitation of future international transfer requests such as details from the Ordering Customer RTA Form section and international contacts are stored in the system.
+This data retention strategy is designed to streamline the international transfer process for repeat Customers by reducing re-entry of data.
+Additionally, once an international transfer is successfully completed, the details and status of the request are saved for future review by either a Teller or the Ordering Customer.

 #### Data Disposal
 Data disposal is carried out in accordance with legal and regulatory requirements - the details of which are out of the scope of this project as indicated in Section 3.3 (Limitations and Exclusions).